ashakhatri007/CeptreDocs/pages/Learn/Stages.md

 }
 ```

-{% include note.html content="Here 'stage_name' can be replaced by any name that programmer wants to use" %}
+{% include note.html content="Here 'stage_name' can be replaced by any name that programmer wants to use.
+The Web Editor supports just one stage, if you would like to use multiple stages in your ceptre program, we recommend using command line tools." %}
 The syntax for adding interaction is to wrap all the rules in a stage, then add a `#interactive` directive.
 Similarly, for the stage that requires an initial state and an initial context we use a `#trace _` directive.